tech-doctor/coinfundr/README.md

 ## Project Use
-can be used by DAOs to raise funding. can be used by an individual to get money raised.
+can be used by DAOs to raise funding.

+can be used by an individual to get money raised.

 ## DApp Tech Stack
-Solidity,
-React/Nextjs,
-Typescript,
+Solidity

+React/Nextjs

+Typescript

-Tailwindcss and
+Tailwindcss

 Material UI

+##

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).